wolfdancer/rackspace-how-to/content/rackspace-metrics/integrate-statsd-with-rackspace-metrics.md

         sudo apt-get install npm

-5. Navigate to the statsd directory by typing the following:
+5. Navigate to the statsd directory by typing the following  (assuming the path is /path/to/statsd):

         cd /path/to/statsd